 Currently, Freetown is one of the most populated cities in Africa.
 A significant proportion of the population comes from locals who fled from the war tone rural areas and escaped to the city in search of peace.
 Thankfully, the country has experienced a relative state of peacefulness since 2002 which opened doors for a handful of travelers from within and foreigners.
 Unfortunately, the city is faced with an acute water shortage which has been highly blamed on deforestation.
 Considering the civil war that has been the order of the day for decades in Freetown, you can expect that the city is not a heaven for tourists.
 Most of the attractions in Freetown are yet to be fully developed while others are not publicized well.

-With the country and Freetown in particular receiving a considerably reduced number of tourists, the financial rewards obtain are inadequate to develop tourism fully.
-Nevertheless, for a tourist wishing to explore in the city, there are many tourist gems worthy a visit.
-For instance, the National Rail Museum houses several diesel and steam fueled locomotives including one that Queen Elizabeth II used when she visited the city.
+With the country and Freetown, in particular, receiving a considerably reduced number of tourists, the financial rewards obtain are inadequate to develop tourism fully.
+Nevertheless, for a tourist wishing to explore in the city, there are many tourist gems worth a visit.
+For instance, the National Rail Museum houses many diesel and steam fueled locomotives including one that Queen Elizabeth II used when she visited the city.
 There are always some guides ready to show you the restored carriages.
-The Tacugama Chimpanzee Sanctuary, Charlotte Falls and the Sierra Leone Museum are other key attractions in the city.
+The Tacugama Chimpanzee Sanctuary, Charlotte Falls, and the Sierra Leone Museum are other key attractions in the city.

-To escape the hectic atmosphere in the city, you can organize a trip to Aberdeen and do some shopping there as you can buy some clothes, sun glasses, pea nuts and other items.
-Freetown also boasts of unspoilt and very beautiful beaches and accommodation in most of the beaches is quit descent despite being simple.
+To escape the hectic atmosphere in the city, you can organize a trip to Aberdeen and do some shopping there as you can buy some clothes, sunglasses, peanuts, and other items.
+Freetown also boasts of unspoiled and very beautiful beaches and accommodation in most of the beaches is quite decent despite being simple.
 Gambling at a local casino and golfing are two great activities that will surely keep a tourist busy in Freetown.